Find and fix writing mistakes instantly

 - Get instant grammar and style suggestions

 What is Verb Conjugation?
-Learn English Verb Tense
+Learn English Verb Conjugation and Tense

-Action and being words are important because they explain what you do and think.
-Many of these words describe who you are as well.
 Learning verb conjugation expands your speaking ability by letting you describe yourself and others in new ways.
-In this lesson, you’ll learn the different verb conjugations.
-You’ll also discover how to tell in speech and writing when an action will take place and understand how to express yourself in different manners.
+In this lesson, you’ll learn how to use the conjugation of verbs to express yourself and others and their actions or state of being.
+You’ll also discover how to tell in speech and writing when an action takes place and understand how to express yourself in different situations.

-What are Grammatical Persons and Verb Conjugation Tenses?
+What are Grammatical Subjects and Verb Conjugation Forms?

-The first grammatical person is the first person singular.
+The first grammatical subject is called the first person singular.
 You use the first person singular to make a statement about yourself.
-With the example to work, the first-person singular sentence is:
+With the conjugation of verbs, the first person singular form uses the verb without any changes to its suffixes.
+Consider this to be the simplest of verb conjugations.
+With the example to work, the first person singular sentence is:

 - I work.

 Next, you have first person plural.
-You use this form to speak about yourself and someone else.
+You use this form to speak about yourself and someone else in verb conjugation English use to describe you and another person performing the same action in a sentence.
 In this case, instead of using the pronoun I, you use we.

 - We work.